mxrhl/pdsnd_github/README.md

 ### Description
 The project includes the python project 'bikeshare'.
 It's the final GitHub project of the course.
+The python script starts with an interaction between the user and the script.

 ### Files used
 bikeshare_2.py